Mike Mastovich | Wait is over, Blue Jays host first District 6 playoff game Saturday (with statistical leaders)

 The Blue Jays, seeded fourth in District 6 Class A, will host Bishop Guilfoyle Catholic, the fifth seed, at 1 p.m.
 Saturday.

-It will be the first home playoff contest for Conemaugh Valley, which is 2-6 all-time in District 6 postseason appearances.
+It will be the first home playoff contest for Conemaugh Valley, which is 2-7 all-time in District 6 and PIAA postseason appearances.

 “The first week we were off when we were supposed to play Keystone we played an intrasquad scrimmage against each other,” said Conemaugh Valley coach Matt Kent, whose team had an Oct.
 17 home game against Keystone canceled due to the Panthers having a COVID-19 situation.
 “The two coaches picked teams and we played a full intrasquad game.”